 Cooking with Sea Salt in Colima

-You will find the course grain sea salt served all over Mexico but it is particularly popular at the beach in Colima.
+You will find the moist sea salt served all over Mexico but it is particularly popular at the beach in Colima.
 A plate of fruit goes very well with chile, lime, and salt.

 If you like to cook on the barbeque you will not regret buying a bag of Colima sea salt.